melhelow/unit-converter/README.md

 Unit converter is a simple CLI app that ptovide a unit conversion from KG to LB and from LB to KG
 ## Usage

-By creating BookPediaUnit Converter, my goal is simplify the process of converting weight .I also wanted to implement what i learened from this curricullam.
+By creating Unit Converter, my goal is simplify the process of converting weight .I also wanted to implement what i learened from this curricullam.

+## how to use it
+in your terminal run `ruby app.rb` then choose your prefered option either is it `1` or `2`

 ## used Technologies
 - Sinatra ,Ruby